grantjo78/grantjo78.github.io/_posts/2022-04-29-arc-servers-onboarding.md

 categories: [Arc for Servers]
 ---

-Today I've started playing with Azure Arc-enabled servers and will be exploring the capabilities over several articles.
-In this article I'm going to cover the following:
+In this series I'm going to be exploring Azure Arc-enabled server.
+This article will cover:
 1. What is Azure Arc-enabled Servers?
 2. The Environment
-3. Azure Configuration
+3. Arc-enabled Servers - Azure Configuration
-4. Arc Agent Deployment and Configuration
+4. Arc-enabled Servers - Agent Deployment and Configuration